-A self-propelled tank vessel of any gross tonnage, engaged in the transport of oil, chemicals, tallow or biologically derived plant oils.
-See next column for detailed description of how tankers are classified and counted for this report.
+A self-propelled tank vessel of any gross tonnage, engaged in the transport of oil, chemicals, tallow, or biologically derived plant oils.
+See the next section, "Tank Ship Classifications in VEAT," for detailed description of how tankers are classified and counted for this report.